3 Ways to use Lyric Lab in the classroom for student voice

 3. Group Rap Project

 Build your classroom community and hear from all students.
 This could be a group project for students to collaborate with peers and create a song using the academic content.
 What I have found in these types of assignments is that not only is this an opportunity for teacher assessment of student learning, but this is an opportunity for students to assess each other on their learning.
 Once again, music is a big part of students’ everyday life (Tik Tok, social media).
-With Lyric Lab, they experience what they engage in outside of the classroom together inside the classroom.
+With Lyric Lab, they experience what they engage in and outside of the classroom together.

 Furthermore, navigating education as a student and an educator taught me that learning was most effective when visibility into student thinking was present.
 For me, this is what it looks like to give fish water to swim in and birds a sky to fly in as they thrive in the pathways that work best for them.